verifiera/integration/API Draft.md

 4. If person if "green", then everything is fine.
 But if it is not approved by our system, it goes to security officer. (security-response [only for dev] )
 5. When security offices gives response result is ready to be shown

-Anytime you can get current ststus (status).
+Anytime you can get current status (status).

  There is following statuses:
  - waiting_recipient_approval